dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 ## Authentication Request - Authorization Code Flow

 If the RP is running on a device that supports a web browser, it makes an authorization request per [OpenID Connect] 3.1.
-In addition to the `scope` parameter containing `openid`, and the `response_type` having the value `code`, the scope must also include `dpop`, the request parameters MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint [RFC7638] of the proof-of-possession public key using the SHA-256 hash function, as defined in [RFC9449] section 10.
+In addition to the `scope` parameter containing `openid`, and the `response_type` having the value `code`, the `scope` parameter MUST also include `dpop`, and the request MUST include the `dpop_jkt` parameter having the value of the JWK Thumbprint [RFC7638] of the proof-of-possession public key using the SHA-256 hash function, as defined in [RFC9449] section 10.

-The authentication request MUST fail if `dpop` is specified in the `scope` but the request does not include the `dpop_jwt` parameter or `dpop` is not specified in the `scope` and the request includes `dpop_jwt` parameter.

 Following is a non-normative example of an authentication request using the authorization code flow: